 02. Personal Branding

 When you think of branding, you likely associate it with products or services, but a specific individual can also be considered a unique brand.
 Personal branding is just that.
 It is the combo of your one-of-a-kind skill set and the experiences that shape exactly who you are and how you interact with the world.
+It might also be sometimes referred to as individual branding.

 Personal branding takes place in all industries but is most common among politicians, musicians, athletes, fashion designers, actors and influencers.
 However, it is not just reserved for the rich and famous.
 Successful personal branding will make you stand out from the crowd, and give you a competitive edge, to not only advance your career, but also shape people’s perception.